-An exit plan requires that one keeps consistent and up-to-date data regarding the business performance.
-It means that company owners will always have a good understanding of their revenue streams – both the cash inflows and outflows.
+An exit plan requires that one keeps consistent and up-to-date data regarding the business’ performance.
+This means that company owners will always have a good understanding of their revenue streams and cash inflows and outflows.
 They are able to determine the activities that are bringing in the most revenue and how this revenue is being spent.

 Having accurate financial data makes for better decision-making.
 It also helps firm owners to make realistic predictions.
 They will be able to manage cash flows more efficiently, plan for seasonal fluctuations, and focus their marketing efforts on the projects that matter.

 Coming up with an exit strategy helps firm owners decide whether they should go after short, medium, or long-term income projects.
 If an individual intends to exit the business within the next few months, he can focus his efforts on activities that bring in cash quickly.
 These would include items such as monthly subscriptions, automatic renewals, and membership models that remain active up to when customers cancel them.
 Such income-generating projects require minimal effort, yet they keep money flowing into your business.